csstools/parser/src/consumers/README.md

 ### Consuming a CSSDeclaration

 > **Notes**:
-> 1. This algorithm is based upon https://drafts.csswg.org/css-syntax/#consume-declaration
+> 1. This algorithm is a lossless variation of the [CSS Syntax](https://drafts.csswg.org/css-syntax/#consume-declaration).
 > 2. This algorithm assumes the current value can be accessed, and that it is a `CSSWord`.

 To consume a declaration: